 As with analogue, you would have to run in some cases a separate cable for power to each camera powered by a 12vdc supply normally located at the recording location.
 In some instances, you can run power and video down one cat5 cable using a balun for the transfer of video data and power using male and female power connectors.

-This can work well but in some isolated cases you can get interference caused by power cables in attack spaces etc were the cables have crossed, this is because the cat 5 cables are not protected against earth issues.
-Therefore it might be worth considering running an RG59 coaxial cable when installing Analog HD cameras and run the power separately using a shotgun cable which is one cable that has coaxal and power built-in.
+This can work well but in some isolated cases you can get interference caused by power cables in attack spaces etc where the cables have crossed, this is because the cat 5 cables are not protected against earth issues.
+Therefore it might be worth considering running an RG59 coaxial cable when installing Analog HD cameras and running the power separately using a shotgun cable which is one cable that has coaxal and power built-in.

-As a rule of thumb on one terabyte, the hard disk will approximately deliver 30 days recording per one single camera, therefore, it is important to remember this when purchasing a new camera system.
+As a rule of thumb on one terabyte, the hard disk will approximately deliver 30 days of recording per one single camera, therefore, it is important to remember this when purchasing a new camera system.

-For example lets say you require a four-way camera system for your home or business and you are looking for a recording period of one month, then you will need to order a four terabyte hard drive for your recorder however if you feel you only need a recording period of 14 days then you would require a two terabyte hard disk.
+For example, let’s say you require a four-way camera system for your home or business and you are looking for a recording period of one month, then you will need to order a four terabyte hard drive for your recorder however if you feel you only need a recording period of 14 days then you would require a two terabyte hard disk.